Ingredients:

 4. Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

 5. Remove the large bowl of flour mixture from the refrigerator.
 Add the cold butter to the bowl.
 Using a pastry cutter (or pinch butter and flour together with your fingers) combine until the butter is about the size of small petite peas.
-Remove small bowl of egg/buttermilk mixture and drizzle over the flour mixture.
+Remove medium bowl of egg/buttermilk mixture and drizzle over the flour mixture.
 Add cherries and almonds.
 Using a flat rubber spatula, stir until combined being careful not to over mix.

 5. Transfer scones to the prepared baking sheet, spaced at least 2 inches apart.
 Lightly brush the top of each scone with buttermilk.
-Bake for 15 minutes or until golden brown.
+Bake for 15-17 minutes or until golden brown.
 Remove the baking sheet to a wire rack to cool.

 6. After scones have cooled for at least 20 minutes, time to make the lime glaze.
 Using a small sauce pan on low heat, melt butter along with the milk.
 Whisk in vanilla, lime juice and salt until combined.
 Whisk in powered sugar until combined.
 Brush the glaze over the tops of the scones.

 Notes: Helpful hint: When you remove the baking sheet from the oven to a wire rack to cool, I like to gently flip the scones over.
-This way the scones will not get over done on the bottom and it also helps brown the tops of the scones as they cool.
+This way the scones will not get over done on the bottom and it also helps slightly brown the tops of the scones as they cool.